 They then provide advice on the legal options available.
 This may include filing a wrongful death lawsuit.

-The attorney explains the process’s potential outcomes and helps the family decide the best course of action.
+The attorney explains the process’s potential outcomes and helps the family decide the most suitable course of action.

 Investigating the Accident

-A thorough investigation is critical; the lawyer collects evidence, interviews witnesses, and consults with experts.
+A thorough investigation is critical; the lawyer collects evidence, interviews witnesses, and consults with professionals.
 They may also examine police reports, medical records, and any other relevant documents.

 The goal is to establish a clear link between the negligence and the death.
 This investigation helps build a strong case that can stand up in court.